Panic attacks and panic disorder

 If you have panic attack symptoms, seek medical help as soon as possible.
 Panic attacks, while intensely uncomfortable, are not dangerous.
 But panic attacks are hard to manage on your own, and they may get worse without treatment.

-Because panic attack symptoms can also resemble other serious health problems, such as a heart attack, it's important to get evaluated by your health care provider if you aren't sure what's causing your symptoms.
+Panic attack symptoms can also resemble symptoms of other serious health problems, such as a heart attack, so it's important to get evaluated by your primary care provider if you aren't sure what's causing your symptoms.

 It's not known what causes panic attacks or panic disorder, but these factors may play a role: